 Did you know that your hot water cylinder likely accounts for around a third of your electricity use?
 It is constantly working to keep your water heated and ready for use, even when you’re not home to use it.
-But there is a better system on the way that can make your hot water cylinder and other household appliances smarter.
+But new technology can make your hot water cylinder and other household appliances smarter.

-New Zealand is preparing to introduce a new ‘flexible demand’ service that will help optimise home energy supply and relieve pressure on the national grid.
-For homes that are connected via a ‘flexibility supplier', this means your appliances will only draw electricity when you use them, and save you money when you don’t.
+New Zealand is exploring a new service that will help optimise home energy supply and relieve pressure on the national grid.
+For homes that are connected via a ‘flexibility service provider', this means your smart appliances will only draw electricity when you use them, and save you money when you don’t.
 The excess electricity can either be diverted for use somewhere else in your home, by someone else, or never be generated at all.

 Climate change and the electricity grid